braze-inc/braze-docs/_docs/_hidden/private_betas/ios_sdk_integration.md

 Proceed to compile your code and run your application. <br><br>Try sending yourself an in-app message. <br><br>In the `Brazemanager.swift` file, set a breakpoint at the entry of the example _ABKInAppMessageUIDelegate_ method.
 Send yourself an in-app message and confirm the breakpoint is hit before advancing any further.
 {% endalert %}

-### Content Cards Extension
+### Content Cards

-Next, enable your production code to display the Content Cards view controller without the need for unnecessary `import Appboy-iOS-SDK` statements.
+Next, enable your production code to display the Content Cards view controller without the need for unnecessary `import AppboyUI` statements.

-This step is optional, but creating an extension for your Content Cards code in your `BrazeManager.swift` file reads in a more organized manner as to what purpose is being served in the helper file, like so:
+Create an extension for your Content Cards code in your `BrazeManager.swift` file, so it reads in a more organized manner as to what purpose is being served in the helper file, like so:

 1. Display the `ABKContentCardsTableViewController`.
 An optional `navigationController` is the only parameter needed to present or push Braze's view controller.
 2. Initialize an `ABKContentCardsTableViewController` object and optionally change the title.
 You must also add the initialized view controller to the navigation stack.